 The knowledge you will need to be successful in any business is based on the skills you learn in high school, including English, Mathematics, Science, and Social Studies.
 You may use subjects such as Music, Art, and Physical Education to actually earn a living.
 Having high-end computer skills is also probably a good idea.

 And if your school supports our Rainmakers Internship Preparation Program, make sure you participate in every activity you can.
 You will learn a lot about the business world and what you have to do now to succeed in tomorrow’s workforce.
-You will also learn the skills you need to enter the Gig Workforce now, while you are still in high school, where you can earn money and contribute to your income, education, and career goals.
+You will also learn the skills you need to enter the Gig Workforce while you are still in high school, and where, at the age of 18, you can earn money and contribute to your income, education, and career goals.

 If your school does not offer our college-ready/work-ready programs to you, make sure you ask them to start right away!